panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ### Implicit *return*

 That's not all!
-If the arrow function contains one `return expression` statement, you can also skip the `return` keyword at all. `expression` is going to be implicitely returned by the arrow function.
+If the arrow function contains one `return expression` statement, you can also skip the `return` keyword. `expression` is going to be implicitely returned by the arrow function:

 ```javascript
  // expression is returned implicitely
 (param1, param2, ..., paramN) => expression;
 ```

 Let's continue shortening the `greet` function.
-Because it has one `` return `Hello, ${who}!` `` statement, simpliy omit `return`:
+Because it has one `` return `Hello, ${who}!` `` statement, let's omit `return`:

 ```javascript
 const greet = who => `Hello, ${who}!`;